-By default the profiles for smbd and nmbd are in complain mode allowing Samba to work without modifying the profile, and only logging errors.
+By default, the profiles for smbd and nmbd are set to 'complain' mode.
+In this mode, Samba can work without modifying the profile, and only logs errors or violations.
 There is no need to add exceptions for the shares, as the smbd service unit takes care of doing that automatically via a helper script.